If you want to transform your life, journaling may be the key.

 When you want to make concrete, lasting changes to your life, a regular journaling practice is the right place to start.

-Keystone habits, according to Charles Duhigg, are small changes you make that unlock a cascade of other minor changes in your life – which eventually lead up to complete transformation.
+Keystone habits, are small changes you make that unlock a cascade of other minor changes in your life – which eventually lead up to complete transformation.

 Journaling is one of the most potent keystone habits you can have.
 Increasing evidence shows journaling has a positive impact on both your physical and mental well-being.
 It can strengthen your immune cells, decrease symptoms of asthma and rheumatoid arthritis and reduce stress by helping you come to terms with challenging events.

 Writing routinely in your journal clarifies how you feel about people and situations.
 It helps you understand what makes you feel happy, healthy and confident.
 And it can also help you be the change you want to see in the world.

 Selfless journaling ideas for welcoming wonder into your life: the strange thing about focusing on and helping others is that it makes you feel great too.

 Psychologists call this ‘helper's high', and it's akin to a drug-induced high because performing a selfless act releasing dopamine to create a euphoric effect.